caoimheD/game/README.md

 <a name="footer"></a>
 ### Footer

 The footer area contains the rules of the game.
 Players can read this to understand what the rules are and how they can win.
-It also lets the player know that once a game has ended (someone reached score of 5), the game will automatially restart.
+It also lets the player know that once a game has ended (someone reached score of 5), the game will automatically restart.
 This avoids confusion if they are reading the screen after the game has ended and everything resets.

 ![nav](assets/images/footer.jpg)